stolostron/deploy/README.md

 ## Override MultiCluster Engine Catalogsource

-The default MultiClusterEngine catalogsource can be overriden by specifiying the `MCE_SNAPSHOT_CHOICE` environment variable before calling ./start.sh script.
+The default MultiClusterEngine catalogsource can be overriden by defining the `MCE_SNAPSHOT_CHOICE` environment variable with the proper tag before calling ./start.sh script.

 Example -
 ```bash